Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitive_information_types.md

 For a medium confidence level we use additional checks, including the "Q" or "Q-" prefix and anything that starts with the years 199, 200, 201, and 202.
 All additional checks must match, not just one.

 IMPORTANT:
-There are a couple of important details to note when specifying values in **Additional Checks**
+There are a couple of important details to note when specifying values in **Additional Checks**:
 - Do not use separate lines for each value
-- Do not separate values with a space;  all values should appear directly after the comma with no space!
+- Do not separate values with a space;  all values should appear directly after the comma with no space
 - Multiple additional checks result in a logical AND, not a logical OR

 ![](img/2023-05-06-05-08-49.png)